 Truth to be told, if you are looking for the best RC helicopter you will found yourself with information overload.
 There are many types, the difference in power source, propulsion system, size, material, and finally price range.
 The difficulty with the RC helicopters is the necessary skill as it’s easy to fly simple ones but in order to fly a more advanced model is quite challenging, so the learning curve should be considered as their downside.
 RC helicopters are challenging but they will reward you with far more exciting experience than any other RC aircraft.
 RC airplanes are fun, but they lack agility and short-range acrobatics, drones under $300, on the other hand, are perfect for setting up cameras and making nice videos or photos, but helicopters are totally different than that.

 THINGS YOU NEED TO KNOW ABOUT RC HELICOPTERS

-When you decide to buy an RC helicopter there are several things that you need to consider.
+When you decide to buy an RC helicopter with camera there are several things that you need to consider.
 Looking for a price range is a wrong approach as you can find more value in a cheaper model than the expensive one.
 You need to learn the basics about RC helicopters when it comes to their size, material, energy source, and their blades that are key divider among RC helicopter types.
 We will explain the difference in helicopter types but before that here are some basics.